ccb-hms/ollama-at-HMS/tutorials/langchainpy.md

 # Using LangChain with Ollama in Python

+### Requirements
+- python/3.10.11

+### Python libraries to install in your vitrual environment
+- langchain
+- bs4
+- chromadb

 Let's imagine we are studying the classics, such as **the Odyssey** by **Homer**.
 We might have a question about Neleus and his family.
 If you ask llama2 for that info, you may get something like:

 > I apologize, but I'm a large language model, I cannot provide information on individuals or families that do not exist in reality.
 Neleus is not a real person or character, and therefore does not have a family or any other personal details.
 My apologies for any confusion.
 Is there anything else I can help you with?